Best Bike Helmets for Kids

 The strap should be tight against their chin when they open their mouth all the way but loose when their mouth is closed.
 The helmet should rest on the forehead about two adult finger widths above the eyebrows.

-A traditional bike helmet is lighter and has more vents than a multi-use (skater-style) helmet, so kids often find them more comfortable.
-But multi-use helmets are usually dual certified, so they can be used for biking, riding a scooter, skateboarding, and more.
+A traditional bike helmet is lighter and has more vents than a multi-use (skater-style) helmet, so kids often find it more comfortable.
+But multi-use helmets are usually dual-certified, so they can be used for biking, riding a scooter, skateboarding, and more.

 Plus, they often provide a better fit for kids with asymmetrically shaped heads.
 Multi-use helmets can offer more protection for the back of the head as well.